antennapedia/antennapedia.com/src/thick/mj_lamped.md

 Malcolm pressed his hand tight, then shifted and interlaced his fingers with Jamie's.
 "It's patchy.
 Can't tell you the name of the prime minister, but I can remember walking into Downing Street like I own it.
 Fucking mad."

 He'd forgotten Tom.
 Jamie grinned evilly at Malc.
 Perfect.
 He remembered their first time but not the idiot they both worked for.
 "It'll come back," he said, hoping it wouldn't.
-"You might even remember why Glenn walloped you."
+"You might even remember why Glen walloped you."

-"Glenn?"
+"Glen?"

 "Fuckin' harmless teabag, or so I thought until he clocked you.
 Anyway.
 I'm guttin'.
 Tea?"